harshithmanjunath22/pcstf/README.md

 		pip install pcstf

-	You can import the package via `import pcstf`.
+	You can import the package via `import pcst_fast`.

 Usage
 -----